flutter/website/src/development/platform-integration/android/restore-state-android.md

 ## Overview

-You can enable state restoration with just a couple tasks:
+You can enable state restoration with just a few tasks:

 1. Define a `restorationId` or a `restorationScopeId` for all widgets that support it,